On multi-interpolated multiple zeta values: Multi-interpolated MZVs with repeated arguments

 by MacDonald~\cite{MacDo} (see Hoffman~\cite{H2017} for additional properties): with

 \end{remark}

-\begin{proof}[Proof of Theorem~\ref{TheGF}] Following~\cite{K}, we use the symbolic constructions from analytic combinatorics, see Flajolet and Sedgewick~\cite{FS2009}: let $\mathcal{Z}_m=\{m\}$ be a combinatorial class of size one, $1\le m\le n$.
+\begin{proof}[Proof of Theorem~\ref{TheGF}] We use the symbolic constructions~\cite{FS2009}: let $\mathcal{Z}_m=\{m\}$ be a combinatorial class of size one, $1\le m\le n$.
 Due to the sequence construction we can describe the class of multisets $\mathcal{B}_m$ of $\mathcal{Z}_m$ as follows

 Thus, the generating function

 with weight $w(\beta)=\frac{1}{m^{s\cdot |\beta|}}$, is given by

 Let